-After a successful allocation, salloc will start a shell on the login node where the submission happened.
+• After a successful allocation, salloc will start a new shell on the login node where the submission happened.
 After the allocation the users can execute srun in order to spawn interactively their applications on the compute nodes.
-For example:
+The interactive session is terminated by exiting the shell.